subhadig/subhadig.github.io/_posts/2021-09-10-functional-global-menu-on-xfce-with-appmenu-plugin.md

 The Xfce plugin that makes it all possible is called the `xfce4-appmenu-plugin`.
-This plugin uses the same global menu implementation used by the aforementioned Unity DE and supports all features found in the Unity implementation.
+This plugin uses the same global menu implementation used by the aforementioned Unity DE and supports all the features found in the Unity implementation.

 To install the `xfce4-appmenu-plugin` on Debian, run